Chillstepp/ChillEngine/README.md

 - `d3dx12.h` like helper function/struct.

 - Use **Split Barrier** help to improve performance, especially in multi-engine scenarios or where resources are read/write transitioned sparsely throughout one or more command lists.
+[Reference: Split Barriers](https://learn.microsoft.com/en-us/windows/win32/direct3d12/using-resource-barriers-to-synchronize-resource-states-in-direct3d-12#split-barriers)

 -